1jamesthompson1/1jamesthompson1.github.io/_posts/2022-08-21-jekyll-with-rmd-test.md

 I can get the blogdown::build_site() to make the md file from the rmd file.
 That works great.
 Then it will build the site but I cant get the images to work.

 I am going to try put them in there original figures folder but include that in the config.yml folder.

+I have also had to change the file path to just figures.
+This hopefully will work if the ifgures is included in the site.